shelleyolivia/learn-tutorials/figment-learn/new-pathways/polygon/polygon-03-restore.md

 ## The Challenge

 {% hint style="warning" %}
 **On the file `components/protocols/steps/polygon/Restore.tsx` Implement the `restore`**.
-First using `ethers` look for `Wallet`, next when the wallet have been regnerated try do deduce which property we're going to call in order to display the address and the private key, finally verify than the generated key match the existing one.
+First using `ethers` look for `Wallet`, next when the wallet have been regenerated try do deduce which property we're going to call in order to display the address and the private key, finally verify than the generated key match the existing one.
 {% endhint %}

 **Take a few minutes to figure this out.**